Nirtzy/telegram_bot/README.md

 - Multiple-choice Python quiz questions with explanations
 - Vocabulary training with English and Russian definitions
 - Audio recognition: transcribe and evaluate user voice messages (now using OpenAI Whisper)
+- Pronunciation game: listen to a phrase, repeat it, and get feedback (using ElevenLabs TTS and Whisper)
 - Reminders and motivational messages

 ## Features